-Since I moved to the USA back in 2013 I realized that a lot of Americans celebrate May 5th better known as Cinco de Mayo.
+Since I moved to the USA back in 2013, I realized that many Americans celebrate May 5th, better known as Cinco de Mayo.

-At the beginning I didn’t care a lot but then everything started to be weird because people used to tell me ” Happy Cinco de Mayo”
+In the beginning, I didn’t care a lot, but then everything started to be weird because people used to tell me,” Happy Cinco de Mayo.”

 That’s on September 16th.

 Hence, there’s not really a holiday that it’s celebrated in Mexico.

 The Battle of Puebla was an armed conflict between the Mexican and French Army on May 5th of 1862 near the city of Puebla.